gilcrest/diygoapi/README.md

 }
 ```

-`errs.HTTPErrorResponse` takes the custom error (`errs.Error`, `errs.Unauthenticated` or `errs.UnauthorizedError`), writes the response to the given `http.ResponseWriter` and logs the error using the given `zerolog.Logger`.
+`errs.HTTPErrorResponse` takes the custom `errs.Error` type and writes the response to the given `http.ResponseWriter` and logs the error using the given `zerolog.Logger`.

 > `return` must be called immediately after `errs.HTTPErrorResponse` to return the error to the client.

 ##### Typical Error Response

-For the `errs.Error` type, `errs.HTTPErrorResponse` writes the HTTP response body as JSON using the `errs.ErrResponse` struct.
+If an `errs.Error` type is sent to `errs.HTTPErrorResponse`, the function writes the HTTP response body as JSON using the `errs.ErrResponse` struct.

 ```go
 // ErrResponse is used as the Response Body